mkostrun/omega-iseries-pid-server/README.md

 Each message is prepended by the time stamp.
 These messages comprise of three groups:

+- WARNING: messages about progress of the software and some transactions.

 - ERROR: error messages when some commands have failed.

 - DEBUG: all received communication by the server including commands and their parametes.